grafana/alloy/docs/design/908-proposal-process.md

 that problem.
 Proposals are the more detailed form of an enhancement request, which typically only include a problem statement but no suggested solution.

+Proposals typically include:

+* A clear problem statement.
+* A proposed solution to the problem statement.
+* If applicable, a list of alternative solutions with rationale for why the alternative solutions were not selected.

+Proposals can still meet the above criteria while remaining brief.
+For example, this proposal would be sufficient:

+> I would like to use the batch processor component from OpenTelemetry
+> Collector in Grafana Alloy to reduce the number of outgoing network requests.
+> Please add the batch processor as a new Alloy component called
+> `otelcol.processor.batch`.

 At a high-level, proposals go through the following stages:

 1. *Issue*: A brief [issue][new-proposal] is created for the proposal.